tehomic/blog/draft/2025-08-10-the-leper-and-leviticus.markdown

 5. spot
   - root word says 'to be bright, shining' which points to the resurrected Jesus
 6. disease
-  - means stroke, wound. root word says 'to be stricken by disease' which points to the script 'we esteemed him stricken'
+  - means stroke, wound. root word says 'to be stricken by disease' which points to the scripture 'we esteemed him stricken'
 7. skin
   - root word says 'exposed, bared, laid bare' which points to the helpless predicament of the leper facing judgement under condemnation.
 8. hair
   - root word says 'to storm against, come as a storm' which points to God's wrath against sin poured onto Jesus at the cross. also says 'to dread, to bristle or shiver with horror' which points to the severity of God's wrath against sin.
-11. white
+9. white
   - root word says 'become white, to purify' which points to the cleansing and vindication of a redeemed leper.
-12. appears
+10. appears
   - means sight, phenomenon, spectacle which points to Jesus visage marred beyond human likeness by the experience of a spiritual death plague.
-13. deep
+11. deep
   - means mysterious, unsearchable which points to the judgement of God and His righteousness in doing so.
-  - root word says 'to be deep, profound'
+  - root word says 'to be deep, profound' which describes the Holy justice of God.

 Verbs
 1. to turn